 This is about expressing what we want and getting it, as opposed to saying what we don’t want and getting that.
 Sounds funny?
 This is well recognised in psychology, and the Neuro-Linguistic Programming (NLP) also focuses on it.

-Our brains are not good at understanding “don’t”.
+Our brains are not good at understanding the negative “don’t”.
 Imagine telling a child “Don’t come home late” or “Don’t lie” as opposed to “Be home on time” and “Tell the truth”.
 Which request will get you the desired outcome?

 This is the most important thing for goal setting.